telecombcn-dl/2019-dlcv/_posts/2000-01-07-registration.md

 * __Master students at FIB__: Contact the FIB academic office.
 They will collect all applications and submit them to ETSETB for approval.

-* __Other students at UPC & Master in Computer Vision__: You might audit the course, with no official certification.
+* __Other students or researchers at UPC & Master in Computer Vision__: You might audit the course, with no official certification.
 If interested, fill in [this form][registration-form] before 10 June 2019.
 You may be granted a seat, if there are any available after ETSETB, CFIS & FIB students have signed up.

 * __Other students at European centres in the Erasmus+ network__: You can register to the course following the normal procedures of the [Erasmus program](http://ec.europa.eu/programmes/erasmus-plus/node_en).
 Contact the your home international office to know the details that apply to your specific case.
 You must have completed a Deep Learning course previously.